 Welcome to the Nurse’s Office!

-In my off time I enjoy walking with my dog Lucy, trying out new recipes in my kitchen and cheering for the New York Yankees (sorry Mrs. P.) I look forward to meeting all of you.
-Thank you for giving me the opportunity to take care of your children!
+I plan on enjoying walks with my dog Lucy, trying out new recipes in my kitchen and cheering for the New York Yankees!

 When your child visits the health office they will have a Nurse Referral Form to bring home.
 This is to communicate with parents that their child has been seen by the nurse and treated if need be for minor incidents.
 I may also call a parent or guardian in regards to the health office visit and will always call to report a major injury or illness.
 Please feel free to call or email me at any time with any questions or concerns you may have.